-In 2013, the Deutsches Archäologisches Institut will offer two post-doctoral research fellowships to scholars of archaeology based in North America who wish to use the library facilities of the DAI in Berlin.
-Applicants need not be U.S., Canadian or Mexican citizens.
+In 2018, the German Archaeological Institute (DAI) will offer two post-doctoral research fellowships to AIA members based in North America who wish to use the library facilities of the DAI in Berlin.

 Prerequisites for the fellowship are a Ph.D. degree (or its equivalent) and professional competence in archaeology.
+Applicants must be members of the Archaeological Institute of America and must be residents of a North American country.
 The principal requirement is a detailed research proposal of no more than three pages.
 While in residence, the Fellows will be expected to give a lecture for the DAI.

 Seth Bernard, University of Pennsylvania